johtela/LinqCheck/index.md

 As you might have guessed LinqCheck is basically a port of QuickCheck for C#.
 It implements all of the concepts present in QuickCheck, and tries to provide an API which feels natural in C#, not mimicking the original design too much.
-It also serves as an example of how to program in C# like it was a functional programming language.
+It also aims to demonstrate how you can program in C# like it was a functional programming language.
 You can write really elegant and simple code in C#, if you follow the principles of FP; the kind of obviously correct code that Tony Hoare was referring to in his speech.
-It goes to prove that the ideas of functional programming are applicable in any programming language that has the few required constructs such as closures and generics.
+The ideas of functional programming are applicable in any programming language that has the few required constructs such as closures and function types.

 Another feature you might deduce from the name is that LinqCheck is built on the language facilities provided by LINQ.
 It is no coincidence that LINQ